Baconamassado/hyperinfinityAimbot/README.md

 ### **WARNINGS:**

 - **Warn.txt**: When the script is executed, the `Warn.txt` file may generate a warning about potential updates or issues from the script.
+- **Inject.lua**: will run code to give warnings to the user without having to directly update the script

 ---

 ## **Disclaimer:**